Personality Understanding of Fictional Characters during Book Reading: Introduction

 While the aforementioned two problems are practical and common in real life, they create new challenges in dataset creation, especically the latter.
 To accurately mimic the human reading process, annotators would need to read entire books, which is not practical due to the significant time required.

 We overcome this annotation difficulty and create a large-scale dataset for personality prediction in the reading processes.
 To achieve this goal, we propose a novel annotation strategy that utilizes publicly available book notes.
-Recent online reading apps such as WeRead\footnote{ {\url{https://weread.qq.com/}.}} (shown in Figure~\ref{fig:weread_app}) allow users to take notes while reading a book.
+Recent online reading apps such as Kindle, Douban, iReader\footnote{ {\url{https://book.douban.com}, \url{https://www.ireader.com.cn}.}} allow users to take notes while reading a book (an example shown in Figure~\ref{fig:weread_app}).
 As users read, they can add notes at the current reading position.
 These notes are linked to specific text in the book, which is highlighted with a dotted underline, referred to as \textbf{underlined texts} throughout this paper.
 This mechanism ensures that the notes accurately reflect the thoughts the user had while reading the surrounding text of the underlined text.

 Based on this resource, we propose our strategy of annotating \emph{user notes as a delegate of the book reading process}.
 Specific to our task of personality prediction, this corresponds to (1) identifying if a user note discusses the personality trait of a character; and (2) associating the trait label to the context at the note location.
 We take user notes that contain at least a character name and a personality trait word, and ask human annotators to confirm if the trait is a modifier of the character in the note text (\emph{i.e.}, the user note mentions that the character has the trait).
 The verified notes serve as nature labels of character personalities reflected by the surroundings of the underlined texts.
 By using this approach, we collect labeled data that only requires annotators to read short notes, without the need for knowledge about the books themselves.